 Hi!
-My name is Lin, and I am a PhD candidate at the Max Planck Institute for Security and Privacy (MPI-SP) where I am fortunate to be supervised by Asia Biega in the Responsible Computing Group.
+My name is Lin (she/her).
+I am a PhD student at the Max Planck Institute for Security and Privacy (MPI-SP) where I am supervised by Asia Biega in the Responsible Computing Group.

-PhD in Computer Science at the Max Planck Institute for Security and Privacy (Bochum, Germany)
+PhD in Computer Science at the Max Planck Institute for Security and Privacy (MPI-SP) (Bochum, Germany)

 Supervisor: Asia Biega